 I grew up on a farm near Pyramid Hill, the small Victorian town where I was born.
 I spent a lot of time surrounded by cows, sheep, dogs, cats, chickens and the occasional snake.
 I travelled 24 miles to school at Kerang on an ancient bus – top speed 40mph.
 I loved shearing time and collecting mushrooms in the winter.
 I now live on the beautiful Sunshine Coast where I cannot tell if the wild mushrooms are safe to eat or not!

 I am the author of Anzac Sons: The Story of Five Brothers in the War to End All Wars and the children’s version, Anzac Sons: Five Brothers on the Western Front, which made the 2016 Australian Book Industry Awards longlist and was a CBCA notable book as well.
 What a great honour!
 My interest in the service of my ancestors began when I was studying to become a teacher.
-I used a selection of the letters they sent from the Western Front to complete an assignment.
+I used a selection of the letters which my grandfather and his four brothers sent from the Western Front to complete an assignment.
 The dream to honour their courage and sacrifice was ignited.

-My latest book titled Granny’s Place, is a fiction story for children and is based on my childhood memories of my much-loved grandparents, the joy of the family gatherings on their small farm in central Victoria and my own reflections on the changes that life brings.
-It has subtle links back to Anzac Sons including the home which my grandfather built from mud brick and named Passchendaele when he return from the war.
-Shane McGrath, the talented illustrator, is now working on Shearing Time which is to be released early in 2017.
+My children’s picture book titled Granny’s Place is based on childhood memories of my much-loved grandparents, combined with my own reflections on the changes that life brings.
+It has subtle links back to Anzac Sons including the home which my grandfather built from mud brick and named Passchendaele when he returned from the war.
+The companion tale of Shearing Time was released early in 2017.

-I am delighted to be a 2017 recipient of a May Gibbs Creative Time Fellowship and will be spending four weeks in Canberra next year to focus on writing.
-Thank you to the May Gibbs Children’s Literature Trust for this wonderful opportunity.
+I am delighted to have been a 2017 recipient of a May Gibbs Children’s Literature Trust Creative Time Fellowship.
+Thank you to the May Gibbs Children’s Literature Trust for this wonderful opportunity which has resulted in the securing of a contract for my first historical novel for young adults to be released in 2018.